reimagined/resolve/docs/api-reference.md

 Retries the request if the server responds with an error.
 Initialized by the `createRetryOnErrorMiddleware` factory function.

-The `retryOnError` middleware takes the following options:
+The `retryOnError` middleware has the following options:

 | Option Name | Description                                                          |
 | ----------- | -------------------------------------------------------------------- |